programminghoch10/HangoverClock/README.md

 ![HangoverClock Toxic Picture 1](pictures/toxic1.png)
 ![HangoverClock Toxic Picture 2](pictures/toxic2.png)

-This was Hangoverclock "Toxic".
+This was HangoverClock "Toxic".
 A simple widget which displayed the time.
 You were able to modify the Overhang, by clicking in the middle once.
 Then the current overhang was displayed and you could increase or decrease it by clicking the + or - button.
 Also the text was always the same size, no matter how big the widget was resized too.